yuriy-chumak/ol/doc/reference/infix-notation.md

 ==============

 Lisp is a very simple and elegant language.
 Unfortunately, the generally accepted mathematical notation contradicts the Lisp one, which brings some inconvenience in the transfer of formulas into the language.
-So, the `infix-notation` macro was inctroduced.
+So, the `infix-notation` macro was introduced.

 # infix-notation
 `(infix-notation expression)`, *macro*